CptMoore/DynModLib/README.md

 - allows mod users to change code without installing Visual Studio or equivalent software
 - allows modders to quickly change code without having to start Visual Studio

+### Limitations and Known Bugs

+- Has to have a file called mods\mymod\source\Control.cs in order to start compilation of the whole source\ folder
+- C# 5.0 language features only, so nothing you see [here](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6) can be used
+- Mono.CSharp version used for compiling is buggy, it can compile code that crashes e.g. using SelectMany and string[][].
+It's usually good enough though.
+  It can't be helped, modern compiler versions don't have those bugs but require 20MB of compiler libraries/exes instead of only 1MB.

 ## Future Features

 - provide modders the ability to selectively compile and use C# scripts